Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix A: Experimental setup

-A schematic of the full electrical setup can be seen in figure \ref{fig:setup} (b).
-The electrical signal from the photodiode measuring the transmission signal is split in two toward a $\SI{2}{\giga\hertz}$-bandwidth Rigol oscilloscope and a Tektronix 6 Series Low Profile digitizer (with a bandwidth of $\SI{2.5}{\giga\hertz}$ and a sampling rate of $\SI{25}{\giga Ss^{-1}}$).
-This allows probing the signal over two different time windows, each with high temporal resolution; the window measured on the oscilloscope is used as a calibration probe and the window measured on the digitizer is used to register the actual experiment data (see calibration section).
+A schematic of the full electronic setup, used to control and monitor the platform's state, can be seen in figure \ref{fig:setup} (b).
+The electronic signal from the photodiode measuring the transmission signal is split in two toward a $2$~GHz-bandwidth Rigol oscilloscope and a Tektronix 6 Series Low Profile digitizer (with a bandwidth of $2.5$~GHz and a sampling rate of $25$~GSs$^{-1}$).
+This allows probing the signal over two different time windows, each with high temporal resolution; the window measured on the oscilloscope is used as a calibration probe and the window measured on the digitizer is used to register the actual experiment data (see Appendix B: Calibration Procedure).

 The electrical signals driving the EOMs and tuning the laser frequency are provided by a Zurich Instruments High Definition Arbitrary Waveform Generator (HDAWG).
 A low bandwidth arbitrary waveform generators, generating a low frequency square wave, is also used to trigger all our electrical instruments simultaneously.